 Keep your packed hospital bag handy — including an extra 24-hour supply of your medications — and arrange transportation to the transplant center in advance.
 You may be expected to arrive at the hospital within just a few hours.

 Once you arrive at the hospital, you will undergo tests to make sure the lung is a good match and that you are healthy enough to have the surgery.
 The donor lung also must be healthy, or it will be declined by the transplant team.
 The transplant will be canceled if it doesn't appear that the surgery will be a success.

 What you can expect

-The procedure will be conducted with general anesthesia, so you will be unaware and won't feel any pain.
-You'll have a tube guided down your mouth and into your windpipe so you can breathe.
-A tube in your nose that goes down to your stomach will remove your stomach contents.
-A catheter will keep your bladder empty.
+The procedure will be done with general anesthesia, so you will be unaware and won't feel any pain.
+You'll have a tube guided through your mouth and into your windpipe so that you can breathe.

 After your lung transplant